torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

 If we wanted to share this chart there's a number of other worthwhile improvements:

 - Add a title.
-- Hide the legend ("key" in Gnuplot parlance), which is more distracting than useful in this case.
+- Hide the legend ("key" in gnuplot parlance), which is more distracting than useful in this case.
 - Include time of day in the x-axis labels.
 - Remove extraneous xtics, ytics, and border lines, depending on our preference.

 Histograms are commonly plotted using boxes, which is particularly nice when the boxes cover the x-axis intervals they represent.
 By default boxes are centered on their x-value, so we need to change the `bin` function to offset them slightly.
 Also, we'll need to set `boxwidth`, since by default adjacent boxes are extended until they touch.

-`shellhist_gp_bars.gnuplot`:
+`shellhist_gp_bars.gp`:

     binwidth = 3600 # 1h in seconds
     bin(t) = (t - (int(t) % binwidth) + binwidth/2)